 Notes

-- Pork loin should not be substituted with other cuts like pork tenderloin, pork shoulder, or pork butt.
+- Meat cuts: Pork loin should not be substituted with other cuts like pork tenderloin, pork shoulder, or pork butt.
 These cuts all require different cooking times (see post for additional information).

 - To prevent a dry roast: Cook just long enough to reach 145 degrees Fahrenheit.
 Baking for longer will dry out your roast.
 Do not slice into your roast immediately.
 Rest before serving to allow juices to redistribute.
 This prevents juices from running out when slicing.
 Do not skip the glaze - this adds moisture and flavor to your roast.

-- *calories calculated using a 3 pound pork loin.
+- Calories are calculated using a 3 pound pork loin.

 Made this for dinner last night and it was amazing!
 Served with mashed potatoes and julienne carrots.
 Definitely will make this again.
 Highly recommend!